PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 **What this session is for.** Management Tracking needs a stable map of *which parcels exist* and *what they grew* for the inventory year pair.
 California's official field-level crop map is **LandIQ** (DWR / CADWR Statewide Crop Mapping -- same program, often called LandIQ).
 Each year DWR publishes a new statewide shapefile; parcel boundaries and crop attributes can change year to year.
 This session turns that annual release into two products every later session joins on:

 1. **Harmonized LandIQ** -- one geometry layer with a stable `parcel_id` across years, plus a multi-year crop attribute table.
-2. **Gap-filled LandIQ** -- the same table with missing season-2 crop identity and peak-greenness day (`ADOY`) filled where LandIQ is incomplete, so phenology matching and events can run statewide.
-(Within-year ADOY fill can also touch other seasons; see the gap-fill README.)
+2. **Gap-filled LandIQ** -- the same table with missing main season crop identity and peak-greenness day (`ADOY`) filled where LandIQ is incomplete, so phenology matching and events can run statewide.

-You are updating for `TARGET_YEAR` (this training example: **2024**, often still provisional) and refreshing `PRIOR_YEAR` (example: **2023**) so the prior year can use the new year as neighbor context in gap-fill.
-Geometry harmonization (Sec.
-1.2) still rebuilds the full multi-year panel under `$LANDIQ_RAW` -- there is no "add one year" path yet.
+You are updating for `TARGET_YEAR` (this training example: **2024**, often still provisional) and refreshing `PRIOR_YEAR` (example: **2023**).
+The prior year is moving from provisional to final, and it can now use the new LandIQ year as neighbor context in gap-fill.

-**How to use this page.** This session is the guided inventory workflow: purpose, inputs/outputs, checks, and caveats for a routine year-pair update.
-Geometry harmonization is owned by a separate repo, [cadwr-landuse](https://github.com/ccmmf/cadwr-landuse) (branch `main`) -- Sec.
-1.2 is the CCMMF integration step, not a second copy of that tutorial.
-Gap-fill methodology lives in [landiq-gapfill/README.md](../../landiq-gapfill/README.md).
-You should be able to place every step in the larger workflow from this page alone; open cadwr-landuse or the gap-fill README when you need to run, debug, or change the method.
+Harmonization details live in [cadwr-landuse](https://github.com/ccmmf/cadwr-landuse) and gap-fill method lives in [landiq-gapfill/README.md](../../landiq-gapfill/README.md).
+Open those when you need flags, debugging, or a method change.

 ```mermaid
 flowchart LR